Teaching Learners to Think Critically About the Planet

 • Cross-disciplinary connections linking environmental science to chemistry, biology, physics, and policy — reflecting the genuinely interdisciplinary nature of real-world environmental challenges.

-In practice, educators can use the Science Center to anchor research assignments in authoritative sources before learners venture into the broader web.
-Librarians can point patrons to Today’s Science when a current environmental story is generating questions, then direct them to Science Online for the deeper conceptual background.
-By starting with Science Center content, learners develop a baseline understanding of what good environmental science looks like — making them better equipped to spot deviations from it elsewhere.
+In practice, educators can use the Science Center to base research assignments on trusted sources.
+Learners can then explore the wider web.
+Librarians can guide patrons to Today’s Science when an environmental story raises questions.
+Then, they can direct them to Science Online for deeper background.
+By starting with Science Center content, learners build a basic sense of good environmental science.
+This helps them spot problems in other sources.

 The Science Center is also valuable for teaching source comparison.
-Educators and librarians can ask learners to compare the treatment of a topic — say, ocean acidification or soil degradation — in the Science Center versus a popular media source, a government agency website, and an advocacy organization’s materials.
+Educators and librarians can ask learners to compare how a topic is covered.
+For example, compare ocean acidification or soil degradation.They can compare the Science Center with a popular media source.
+They can also compare a government agency website and an advocacy group’s materials.
 This side-by-side analysis builds the critical eye that is at the heart of environmental literacy.

 Video On Demand: Bringing Environmental Science to Life

 Environmental issues are inherently visual and dynamic.
-The bleaching of a coral reef, the retreat of a glacier over decades, the spread of an invasive species, or the transformation of a landscape by deforestation are phenomena that data tables and text descriptions can describe but not truly convey.
+The bleaching of a coral reef is a real change.
+A glacier can pull back over decades.
+This is a real change.
+An invasive species can spread.
+This is a real change.
+Deforestation can reshape a landscape.
+This is a real change.
+Data tables and text can describe them, but they cannot fully show them.
 Video bridges this gap, making abstract environmental processes tangible and emotionally resonant — and giving learners direct exposure to scientists and researchers communicating their findings in their own words.

 The Video On Demand franchise encompasses three distinct products, each tailored to a specific audience and setting: